 Employee feedback is essential in the planning process.
 But as your company grows and employees stop literally rubbing elbows with founders and executives in a tiny office suite (or a single Zoom meeting), it takes more to gather this feedback and spot the high-level trends.

 Many companies use the Net Promoter System® (or NPS) as a feedback mechanism for customer satisfaction.
-The system can also be adapted for employee feedback and released as an eNPS® survey.
+The system can also be adapted for employee feedback and released as an eNPS® pulse survey.

 The little e stands for employee. 😉